My first author in translation, when I didn’t know what the word meant, was Aesop.

 Trying to discover who translated the book, which represents, for me today, the beginning of my love for literature, is not an easy task.

-We know that William Caxton printed a first copy in 1484, and that Jean De La Fontaine did too, in a sense, when he “borrowed” some of the stories for his book of fables, written in French in the 1600’s.
-This is fine if you consider that Aesop (620-569 B.C.) himself “borrowed” the fables handed down to him from one generation to the next.
+We know that William Caxton printed a first copy in 1484, and that Jean De La Fontaine did too, in a sense, when he “borrowed” some of the stories for his book of fables, written in French in the 1600’s, which is fine if you consider that Aesop (620-569 B.C.) himself “borrowed” the fables handed down to him from one generation to the next.

 As for La Fontaine, Bernard de Mandeville’s translation came out in 1703.
 The complete Fables by Robert Thomson next appeared in 1806, and it was followed by Elizur Wright’s renderings in 1841, and Walter Thornbury’s translation in 1867-70.